Pain & Gain: Plot

 After Kershaw furiously calls Mese about his stolen money, the gang identifies the motel he stays at.
-They go to kill him, but he has already checked out.
-They discover Du Bois' link to Kershaw and plan to kidnap him, but the plan falls through.
+They go to kill him, but discover that he has already checked out.
+They learn of Du Bois' link to Kershaw and plan to kidnap him, but the plan falls through.

 Doyle and Doorbal, having gone broke after excessive spending, plan another kidnapping with Lugo.
 They target Frank Griga, owner of a phone sex operation.
-They lure Griga and his wife Krisztina Furton to Doorbal's to propose an investment scheme.
-The discussion breaks down when Griga points out that he doesn't trust Lugo and his friends due to their obvious lack of knowledge on running a business, and a physical fistfight ensues.
-One of Doorbal's weights falls on Griga's head, killing him; Doorbal accidentally kills Krisztina by overdosing her with tranquilizer in the chaos.
+They lure Griga and his girlfriend Krisztina Furton to Doorbal's to propose an investment scheme.
+The discussion breaks down when Griga points out that he distrusts Lugo and his friends due to their obvious lack of knowledge on running a business.
+During the ensuing fistfight, one of Doorbal's weights falls on Griga's head, killing him; Doorbal accidentally kills Krisztina by overdosing her with horse tranquilizer in the chaos.

 They dismember the bodies and dispose of them in a swamp.
-Doyle, perturbed by the violence, leaves the gang and returns to the priest's church.
+Doyle, perturbed by the violence Lugo promised would not happen, leaves the gang and returns to the priest's church.
 The police learn of Griga and Krisztina's disappearances and, with evidence from Du Bois, plan to arrest the Sun Gym gang.

 The police arrest Doyle at the church, Doorbal at home, and Mese at the Sun Gym.
 Lugo flees in Kershaw's speedboat.
-Deducing his move, the police rush to a bank in Nassau, Bahamas to catch him attempting to steal the rest of Kershaw's money, which he moved to an offshore account in case something happened.
-Lugo slips away again, but gets runs over by Kershaw and is finally arrested.
+Deducing his move, the police rush to a bank in Nassau to catch him attempting to steal the rest of Kershaw's money, which he moved to an offshore account in case something happened.
+Lugo slips away again, but gets run over by Kershaw and is finally arrested.

-At the trial, Doyle gives a full confession incriminating Doorbal and Lugo; Robin, upon discovering her husband's criminal activities, also testifies against Doorbal.
-Lugo and Doorbal are sentenced to death.
-Doyle and Mese are sentenced to 15 years.
-Doyle served 7 years and converted back to Christianity while Mese died in prison.
+At the trial, Doyle gives a full confession incriminating Doorbal and Lugo; Robin, upon discovering her husband's criminal activities, divorces and also testifies against Doorbal along with Sorina.
+Lugo and Doorbal are sentenced to death, while Doyle and Mese are sentenced to 15 years; Doyle served 7 years and rededicated himself to Christianity while Mese died in prison.